Two killed in crash between double-decker bus and lorry

 Two men travelling in a double-decker bus have died after it collided with a lorry in Cambridgeshire.

-Eighteen other people were injured, seven seriously, in the crash on the A47 near Guyhirn, Cambridgeshire Police said.
+12 other people were injured, five seriously, in the crash on the A47 near Guyhirn, Cambridgeshire Police said.

 The force tweeted: “We are sorry to report that two men, travelling in the bus involved in the A47 collision, have sadly died.